madslundt/NetCoreMicroservicesSample/README.md

 This can be run with `docker-compose`.
 Simply go to the [Compose](/Compose) folder and run `docker-compose up --build`.

-This will start up SQL server, MongoDB, Elasticsearch, Kibana, APM server, RabbitMQ and Consul.

-After that you can run the services with default `appsettings.json`.

 ## Architecture
 ![Microservices architecture](microservices_architecture.png "Microservices archivecture")